sa-mw-dach/bobbycar/README.md

 ## Quickstart

-If you want to setup Bobbycar in your own environment, please follow the [Quickstart Guide!](https://github.com/sa-mw-dach/bobbycar/tree/master/quickstart)
+If you want to setup Bobbycar in your own environment, please follow the [Helm installation instructions!](https://github.com/sa-mw-dach/bobbycar/tree/master/helm)

 ## Screenshots